gauthamkv07/Roulettech/README.md

 **Note**: Enabling HTTP on the Bastion Host exposes it to potential security vulnerabilities.
 Best practices would include using a load balancer or other secure methods for accessing the application, setting up a single private subnet, using a NAT Gateway for internet access, and creating a Virtual Private Gateway for secure access.

-**API Endpoints**: Only one API endpoint was created instead of the required two.

 ## Frontend Application

 1. **Build**: Used npm to build the project, which generated a `build` directory.